Going Undercover

 Going Undercover is rated PG-13.
 Some material may be inappropriate for children under 13.

-Analyzing the audience sentiment, IMDb rating of 1.9/10, and global collection metrics, Going Undercover stands as a challenging project for the creators.
-It remains an essential piece of the 1988 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 1.9/10, and global performance metrics, Going Undercover is classified as a FLOP.
+It remains an essential part of the 1988 cinematic calendar.

 Frequently Asked Questions